brimdata/zed/docs/data-model/zng.md

 protocol directives as ZNG control payloads rather than defining additional encapsulating protocols.

-> For example, the [zed service](../../docs/lake/service-api.md) query endpoint
+> For example, the [Zed service](../../docs/lake/service-api.md) query endpoint
-> uses application-defined message `0xf7` to embed search and server stats in
+> uses application-defined message `0xfe` to embed search and server stats in
 > the return stream of ZNG data, e.g., as a long-running search progresses on
 > the server.

 ### 2.1.1 Typedefs

-Following a header byte of `0xf6-0xfb` is a "typedef".
-A typedef binds "the next available" integer type ID to a type encoding.
-As there are a total of 23 primitive type IDs, the Type IDs for typedefs begin at the value 23 and increase by one for each typedef.
+Following a header byte of `0xf5-0xfb` is a "typedef".
+A typedef binds the smallest integer type ID not in use to a new type.
+As there are a total of 30 primitive type IDs, the Type IDs for typedefs begin at the value 30 and increase by one for each typedef.
 These bindings are scoped to the stream in which the typedef occurs.

 Type IDs for the "primitive types" need not be defined with typedefs and